 Try everything on the diagonal.
 Not all at once, mind you, but experiment with placing the whole arrangement on the diagonal, or if that doesn’t work, one piece at a time.
 (Include the area rug in this.)
 Placing pieces on the diagonal carries your eye smoothly through the room, so not only does it look larger, it looks more interesting.
 Infographic from ‘Fred Gonsowski Garden Home‘.

 Got a cramped room?
 You can still create cozier seating areas to make the room feel warmer and more friendly with a change in furniture arranging.

 Don’t block the view!
 Blocking the windows in a room with furniture severely limits the amount of light, which makes a room look small and cramped.
 Use low or small scale pieces in front of a window.
 Likewise, try not to block your view into a room.
 If the room is viewed most often from another room, keep the path of sight clear to make the space visually expand.

 Finally, just because you’ve always done something a certain way, doesn’t mean you still have to.
-Maybe you don’t really need all the furniture you have crammed into that family room, and can pare it down and open it up.
+Maybe you don’t really need all the furniture you have crammed into that family room, and can pare it down.
 Or perhaps that big chair in your bedroom that does nothing but hold folded laundry would make a perfect reading nook in the living room.
 Don’t be afraid to think of your furniture for different uses, and try new furniture arranging ideas!
 If you need other DIY furniture ideas, try our post on DIY thrift store furniture projects!Image Credits: Pottery Barn, CafeMom, Fred Gonsowski Garden Home, How to Decorate